 Created from the basic principles of love, beauty, and international friendship, the International Cherry Blossom Festival has been taking place in Macon for 35 years.
 With the help of 300,000 Japanese Yoshino trees, Macon is covered in pink cherry blossoms, creating the Pinkest Party on Earth.
 The festival takes place ten days around the typical blooming time.
 Activities include a Gala, parade, street party, fashion show, and plenty more.

 At Macon’s Central City Park, a large carnival unfolds with rides, games, and concessions.
-A butterfly encounter captivated the interest of the old and young while the Atlanta Puppet Show brought smiles to children’s faces.
-The Cherry Blossom Festival kicks off with a Pink Pancake Breakfast, served by the Macon-Bibb Fire Department.
+A butterfly encounter captivated the old and young, while the Atlanta Puppet Show brought smiles to children’s faces.
+The Cherry Blossom Festival starts with a Pink Pancake Breakfast, served by the Macon-Bibb Fire Department.
 Even the water fountains turn pink for this event!

 Macon: A Charming Southern City

-The years of the downtown appeal moving to suburban malls have left its mark on Macon.
+The years of the downtown appeal moving to suburban malls have left their mark on Macon.
 However, the spirit and strength of the community have kept the city relevant.
-Chances are that the people you encounter will be thrilled for your business and interest in their beautiful city.
+Chances are that the people you encounter will be thrilled about your business and interest in their beautiful city.

-The city with soul is worth exploring, whether you choose to see the majestic mansions on College Street, or dining with friends at a local eatery.
+The city with soul is worth exploring, whether you choose to see the majestic mansions on College Street or dine with friends at a local eatery.
 Macon has something for everyone.

 Pin This Post For Later!

 Read more about of our Southern-city posts at: